SNIPER Training: Single-Shot Sparse Training for Text-to-Speech: Related Work on Fast Sparse Training

-Aside from hardware-specific methods, another approach to sparse speedups is ironically to explode parameter count.
-This was done in the 1.6 trillion parameter Switch-Transformer model~\cite{switch-transformers}, which trained up to 4$\times$ faster than T5-XXL~\cite{t5}.
-While the original Transformer model contains a single dense feed-forward layer after each multi-head attention layer, the Switch-Transformer replaces it with many (2,048) feed-forward blocks with a routing mechanism that decides which block should receive the attention output -- a variant of the Mixture-of-Experts technique, where each block is an expert.
-In this way, the feed-forward blocks are sparse (most are not used during training or inference), while training is accelerated as the data and feed-forward blocks can be parallelized.
+Aside from hardware-specific methods, there has been a recent trend of creating models with multiple subnetworks and a routing layer to distribute inputs.
+This is a variant of \textit{Mixture-of-Experts} and is common in large language models.
+Pioneering this technique was the 1.6 trillion parameter Switch-Transformer model~\cite{switch-transformers}, which trained up to 4$\times$ faster than T5-XXL~\cite{t5}.
+While the original Transformer model contains a single dense feed-forward layer after each multi-head attention layer, the Switch-Transformer replaced it with 2,048 feed-forward blocks with a routing mechanism that decides which block should receive the attention output.
+In this way, the feed-forward blocks are sparse as most of them are not used, while training is accelerated as the data and feed-forward blocks can be parallelized.
+Ironically, this approach to sparse speedups makes the overall parameter count explode.

-Dee to these shortcomings, there is still a largely unexplored space of hardware-independent sparse techniques that can accelerate training and maintain model size, which we attempt to address.
+Due to these shortcomings, there is still a largely unexplored space of hardware-independent sparse techniques that enhance training and maintain model size, which we attempt to address.